20 Aug SPRING DIY PROPERTY PRESENTATION TIPS

 Give your home a makeover

 It is true that this stage seems to involve spending.
 But think about this: if you only renovate the garden, it may add value to your home anywhere from double to ten times.
 But if you add carpets, hire furniture, and repaint the walls for a price of $9,000, for example, you can add up to $30,000 in potential returns!
-For this reason, you can work with styling companies like BG Property Styling to help you gather manpower and resources to implement makeover procedures to maximise the value and returns from your property.
+For this reason, you can work with professional property styling companies to help you gather manpower and resources to implement makeover procedures to maximise the value and returns from your property.

 Take a snapshot